MystenLabs/suiup/README.md

 > [!CAUTION]
 > Highly experimental, use at your own risk.
 Not recommended for production use.
 This software is provided as is.

-# Suiup - Installer & version manager for Sui tools
+# Suiup - installer and manager of CLI tools in the Sui ecosystem
 `suiup` is a tool to install and manage different versions of CLI tools for working in the Sui ecosystem.
 It allows you to easily install and switch between different versions of `sui`, `mvr`, `walrus`.
 After installation, run `suiup list` to find which binaries you can install.
 Check out the [Installation](#installation) to install and the [Quick Start](#quick-start) guide for how-to-use examples.

 # Why suiup?
-Sui CLI has been for a long time available to install via `brew`, `chocolatey`, `cargo install`, or by downloading the binaries manually.
-As Sui's release cycle is bi-weekly, developers need to update more often the Sui cli or in some cases, they need to install a specific version of the cli (e.g., a build against devnet or a debug build).
-There was no simple way to switch between versions or to install a specific build that was not available on `brew` or `chocolatey`.
+The Sui CLI has long been available through tools like Homebrew, Chocolatey, or cargo install, or by downloading binaries manually.
+But with Sui releasing updates every two weeks, developers often need to upgrade frequently or use a specific version (e.g., for devnet or debug builds).
+Switching between versions or installing non-package-managers builds is not as simple as we want it to be.

-With the addition of newer cli tools such as [`mvr`](https://docs.suins.io/move-registry) and [`walrus`](https://docs.wal.app/usage/setup.html), it became even more cumbersome to install and manage the tools as they were not available via `brew` or `chocolatey`, and required mostly manual installation.
+As new tools like [mvr](https://docs.suins.io/move-registry#using-mvr) and [walrus](https://docs.wal.app/usage/setup.html) were introduced—without support from package managers—managing them became even harder due to manual installation steps.

-With `suiup` developers have a dedicated tool to install and manage several key tools and their versions when working in the Sui ecosystem.
+`suiup` solves this by offering a simple way to install and manage multiple CLI tools and their versions in the Sui ecosystem.

-A few examples of what `suiup` allows you to do:
+With `suiup`, you can:

-- install a specific version or release of `sui`, `mvr`, or `walrus` CLI tools (and soon more tools)
+- Install specific versions of `sui`, `mvr`, or `walrus` (with more tools coming soon)
-- install from a branch -- useful when you want to test a new feature or a fix that is not yet released
+- Install from a branch in the repository to try unreleased features or fixes
-- install a debug version for Sui CLI -- this is useful when needing to run `sui move test --coverage`, which is available only with the binary compiled in debug mode.
+- Get debug builds of `sui` (needed for commands like `sui move test --coverage`)
-- list the installed binaries, enabling to quickly switch between them (very useful for testing / publishing against different networks where the protocol version might be different; e.g., devnet is on a newer protocol version so it requires a cli build against devnet)
+- List and switch between installed binaries for different networks (e.g., devnet vs mainnet)
-- simplify the installation of tools in CI
+- Simplify tool installation in CI environments

 # Supported OS (for suiup tool, but not necessarily for the binaries it installs)